JustinTrenchcoat/MATH441_Project_2/README.md

 ### Identify Constraints and Make Assumptions

 * Total area of the parked items is less than the parking lot capacity
+* Total budget available is less then the total amount required to buy every car on the list.

 #### Data Generation
 The `DataGenereation.ipynb` pulls the `data/used_cars.csv` file, cleans it, assigns new columns `Buying Price`, `Profit`, `size` and `imported`, then export the dataframe as `data/complete_data.csv` for analysis

+#### Function Storate
+The `my_function.py` stores the functions needed for algorithms.

 #### Data Analysis
+- The `cvxpy.ipynb` applies CVXPY algorithm and run some algorithm visualization.
+- The `greedy_size.ipynb` applies greedy algorithm based on profit-size ratio and run some algorithm visualization.
+- The `greedy_budget.ipynb` applies greedy algorithm based on profit-budget ratio and run some algorithm visualization.
+- The `dataset_visualization.ipynb` provides some visualization for the dataset itself.
+- The `data_analysis.ipynb` runs sensitivity analysis on the two greedy algorithm.

-The `analysis2.0.ipynb` analyzes the data, applies CVXPY algorithm and greedy algorithm, and produces optimized buying and selling strategy for car dealership.
-To genereate the same result as shown in the report, run the `analysis2.0.ipynb` only, as the data generation script would assign random value and generate new datasets.
+To genereate the same result as shown in the report, run those five files only, as the `DataGenereation.ipynb` script would assign random value and generate new datasets, which would be different than what we have.